Zaidajqc/blockNNGP-GLMC/Application/Readme.md

 ## Zaida Quiroz, Marcos Prates and Carlos Pizango.

-We provide the R code needed to run  the application of ''Generalized Linear model of coregionalization through block-NNGP using Integrated Nested Laplace approximation (INLA)´´.
+We provide the R code needed to run  the application of "Fast Bayesian inference of generalized linear blockNNGP model of coregionalization through INLA".

 You have to add "INLA"  from https://www.r-inla.org/download-install.

+Download BSS data: data.est.Rdata and data.pred.Rdata

 Main code (with example usage) is denoted by [main].

 - [main]runblockNNGP-GLMC.R: fit the  models to the BSS data.
 - blockNNGPfunctions.R: auxiliary code that contains blockNNGP functions to run blockNNGP-GLMC and NNGP-GLMC models.